2757559039/quartz_visualization_java/README.md

 ## 5. Advanced Features
 ### Latency Solution Implementation
 1. Create delayed job class:
+Create a logic class that extends DelayedJob and implement your custom logic.
+Unlike traditional Quartz job classes which have limitations on dependency injection, this approach allows you to freely use and inject objects or classes required by your logic.

+Note: The injected object is passed as an Object type.
+While you can use this parameter, you must manually cast it to the correct type within your logic.
+Only one parameter object can be injected.
 ```java
 public class PaymentTimeoutJob extends DelayedJob {
     @Override